News and current affairs. Including Sports Desk, Thought for the Day and Weather.

 Clive Anderson presents an eclectic mix of conversation, music and comedy.

 Series of profiles of people who are currently making headlines.

-2/6 Three students from the University of Kent take on their professors in the upbeat quiz.
+3/6 Students from the University of Bedfordshire take on their professors in the upbeat quiz.
 (R)

 News from BBC Radio 4.